 - Remove the thyme, lemon peel, and garlic from the cream, and strain it.

-- Pour the cream into the potatoes.
+- Pour the cream into the potato slices.

 - Top your kartoffelgratin with grated cheese.